Jacob-Armm/Slang-Embedded-Systems-Interfacing/README.md

 }
 ```

-In the case of TempSensor, the object is translating the mapping the output of a potentiometer into the range of possible temperatures for the system for which is between 90 and 105.
+In the case of TempSensor, the object is translating the mapping the output of a potentiometer into the range of possible temperatures for the system, which is between 90 and 105.

 # How to Extend SESI